dgamba/betacool/README.md

 - in a few files renamed the variable "gamma" to "gammaRel" to avoid re-definition of standard funciton in <math.h> which gives error compiling for MacOSX
 - introduced a new "warning.h" and "warning.cpp" files containing "Warning()" function implementation which was duplicated in other source files
 - adjusted case of a few *.cpp files to be consistent with relative *.h files

+### Check modifications
+For the time being I did simple test like the following one using the BETACOOL example output run with Betacool_MacOSX ` dos2unix ../Examples/BETACOOL-ref/* for i in *.cur; do echo $i; diff $i ../Examples/BETACOOL-ref/$i; done `